gipplab/AnnoMathTeX/README.md

 # AnnoMathTeX
->>AnnoMathTeX&lt;&lt; - a LaTeX formula annotation facilitation and recommendation tool for STEM documents
+AnnoMathTeX - a LaTeX formula annotation facilitation and recommendation tool for STEM documents